Pricing energy spread options with variance gamma-driven Ornstein-Uhlenbeck dynamics: Introduction

-For the WVAG BDLP, we provide numerical results under both the true model and the fitted model.
+For the WVAG BDLP, we provide simulated data examples under both the true model and the fitted model.
 Under the true model, the spread option price is computed via the analytical formula for the cgf of the log return with the FFT method, and is compared to the Monte Carlo method, showing close agreement.
 We also provide an end-to-end implementation of the spread option pricing in a simulation study by fitting the model.
-Our model allows the seasonality and LDOUP parameters to be estimated under the real world measure $\PP$, specifically using the MLE method by Lu \cite{Lu21} combined with the analytical cgf of the log return, while the market price of risk $\bfh$ is estimated under the Esscher measure $\QQ_{\bfh}$, in the sense of calibrating the model to observed forward and call prices.
-Thus, we can coherently leverage both data on the $\PP$-dynamics of the underlying and its derivative prices for model fitting, in contrast to the practice of fully calibrating the model under the risk-neutral measure for pricing energy derivatives \cite{gs22,sab2020}, and more commonly equity derivatives \cite{MCC98,sco}.
-Finally, the fitted model can be used to price spread options over a panel of strikes.
-We find in our example that calibrating to calls is better than calibrating to forwards, and demonstrate the extent to which errors in estimating the model parameters propagate to pricing errors.